Jaffna Sri Lanka

 Jaffna was under the control of the King of the country in the past.
-In Sri Lanka, there had been only one king, who was ruling the whole country for the most of the time such as Vijayabahu, Parakramabahu, and Nissankamalla etc.
+In Sri Lanka, there had been only one king, who was ruling the whole country most of the time such as Vijayabahu, Parakramabahu, Nissankamalla etc.

 Jaffna, the emerging holiday destination in northern Sri Lanka

-Jaffna has become an emerging Sri Lanka holiday hot-spot among world travellers after the ending of the devastating war in the island.
+Jaffna has become an emerging Sri Lanka holiday hot-spot among world travellers after the ending of the devastating war on the island.
 Therefore, the government intends to convert Jaffna Fort into a location of tourist attraction while preserving its archaeological values.
-The first phase of the upgrading and renovation project of Jaffna fort estimated to cost Rs 104 million and planned to be completed in 2011.
+The first phase of the upgrading and renovation project of the Jaffna fort is estimated to cost Rs 104 million and is planned to be completed in 2011.